RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - collection of theoretical frameworks, which provide lenses through which to examine structural and institutional racism.
     - Principles
       - Race is a social construct rather than biological reality
-      - “systemic racism”
+      - "systemic racism"
         -  social institutions and practices unwittingly contribute to and maintain white supremacy.
       - who benefits from systemic privilege and why.
 - Tanya Day
-  - Day’s death was preventable had she not been arrested
+  - Day's death was preventable had she not been arrested
   - Taken off train to local station to sober up
   - Hit head 5 times inside holding cell
     - Police checking between 60 and 80 minutes, rather than 20-30 as guide says.